-To help you separate the treasure from the trash – we’ve reviewed the Top 6 Cordless Hammer Drills of 2019.
+To help you separate the treasure from the trash – we’ve reviewed the Top 6 Drills for Electricians of 2023.
 After reviewing the top brands including Dewalt, Milwaukee, and Bosch – we’re confident we’ve found the best cordless hammer drills on the market.
 Let’s jump straight into the reviews.

 - High-performance transmission